This review was written by Basketball HQ co-founder and skill development trainer Kyle Ohman.

 I would never endorse something that I didn’t also personally try out myself.
 Some of the things that I really enjoyed about the Solo Assist was the ability to simulate a ball reversal and either shooting a catch and shoot shot or attacking on the catch.
 One of the best times to attack is off a ball reversal, so it is important to get many repetitions at this.

 Solo Assist Attack on the Catch Drill

 The second area I really liked the Solo Assist for is finishing in the post.
 Using the Solo Assist allows for a post player to basically enter the ball to themselves in the post.
 Also, the harder the player tosses the ball against the net, the more it turns into a hands drill.
 You can work on back to the basket finishes as well as dump off finishes.

 Solo Assist Shot Fake Hook Finish

 There really is no limit to what you can use the Solo Assist for.
 It allows you access to so many more drills when training on your own or as a team.
 Here are a couple of other basketball drills that we used the Solo Assist for.

 Coaches and Trainers

-This means that you are not really able to observe and coach technique because you are so busy passing the ball to the next person in line.
-Using the Solo Assist in practice, training, and camp situations frees you up to observe and coach your players rather than just becoming a passer.
+This means that you cannot observe and coach technique because you are so busy passing the ball to the next person in line.
+Using the Solo Assist in practice, training, and basketball camp situations frees you up to observe and coach your players rather than just becoming a passer.

-To purchase Solo Assist from the SKLZ website click on the button bellow.
-Good luck training!
+To purchase Solo Assist from the SKLZ website, click on the button below.